 -1 Computer fan

 -40 Cornell-Dubillier capacitors, (Model# 942C20P15K-F)

--Material to mount your capacitors to (I mounted mine to lexan, with ceramic stand-offs as legs.)
+-Material to mount your capacitors to (I mounted mine to sheets of lexan, with ceramic stand-offs as legs.)

 -4 pieces of 10"x3" plywood

 -3 copper lug terminals

 Step 1: The Transformer